Will ‘Sherlock’ Season 4 Episode 3 Be Its Last? Season 5 May Never Happen, Creator Suggests

 Furthermore, sources within the BBC appear to be preparing for Sherlock to at least take a break.
 According to the Radio Times, a “well-placed BBC source” confirmed that there definitely won’t be any new episodes of Sherlock next January.
 However, given there have previously been at least two years between Sherlock seasons, that not a huge surprise.

-Ultimately, information about Sherlock‘s future appears to be pretty muddled and following a press screening for “The Final Problem” in London, Moffat still failed to clarify the situation.
-According to Deadline, when asked about the show’s future, he replied by saying “If this is the last time — and I’m not planning on it to be, but it might be — it is possible that we could end it [with this episode].
+Ultimately, information about Sherlock’s future appears to be pretty muddled and following a press screening for “The Final Problem” in London, Moffat still failed to clarify the situation.
+According to Deadline, when asked about the show’s future, he replied by saying, “If this is the last time — and I’m not planning on it to be, but it might be — it is possible that we could end it [with this episode].
 We couldn’t have ended it on any of the previous series because there was what have been great cliffhangers.”

 RELATED STORIES ON INQUISITR: